lrmantovani10/Outfit-Forecast-Frontend/README.md

 npx expo start
 ```

+Upon startup, if you haven't used the app before there will be no clothes associated with user ID.
+Take or upload some pictures of your clothes to build your wardrobe and get predictions!

 ## Class Diagram

 The folder containing all iterations of class diagrams for Outfit Forecast can be found at ```./class-diagrams```.
 The current class diagram in use can be found [here](class-diagrams/updatedClassDiagram6.png).